logeshdevloper/Mlagent/readme.md

 ## 🛠️ In Progress / To Do

-### Phase 4 - Flask API Integration (Next)
+### Phase 4 - Flask API Integration ✅
-- `/predict` endpoint for real-time predictions (already scaffolded in trading_api.py)
+- ✅ `/predict` endpoint for real-time predictions
-- `/feedback` endpoint for model improvement
+- ✅ `/feedback` endpoint for model improvement
-- `/metrics` endpoint for performance tracking
+- ✅ `/metrics` endpoint for performance tracking
-- Live candle integration with existing Binance fetcher
+- ✅ Live candle integration with existing Binance fetcher
+- ✅ **Beautiful Web Dashboard** with real-time predictions and metrics

 ### Future Phases
 - Feedback loop for learning from mistakes